Before you start at uni

 First Year Survival Guides

-Find about how how to survive your subject or degree with Survival Guides.
-Take the next steps to understand assessment tasks, what learning looks like in your discipline, grades, referencing style, managing group work and more.
+Find out about how to succeed in your subject or degree with the ASSC Survival Guide.
+Understand assessment tasks, what learning looks like in your discipline, referencing, managing group work and more.

 Support is available